 The third movement depicts the gentler side of singing to God - from within.
-Colossians 3:16 states, "Let the words of Christ dwell richly in you... singing hymns and songs to God."
-The secondary theme of the previous movement becomse the first thread that links movements two and three together.
+Colossians 3:16 states, "Let the words of Christ dwell richly in you ... singing hymns and songs to God."
+The secondary theme of the previous movement become the first thread that links movements two and three together.
 Although displaced rhythmically and harmonically, the connection will be immediately apparent.
 The same interval of the fifth will become the building motif for the contrapuntal statements of the middle section.
-Connecting the second and third movements celebrates how we worship God in different ways: using music to praise God in strength (movement two), or in quiet meditation (movement three).
+Connecting the second and third movements celebrates how we worship God in different ways: using music to praise God in strength (Movement Two), or in quiet meditation (Movement Three).
 The movement concludes as gently as it began, and disappears sonorously, but leaves the listener suspended harmonically, so we can be assured there is more worship to come.

 Movement Four awakens us from our meditation and throws us into a driving ostinato.
 The subject of this movement is that "music itself glorifies God."
 The choir enters with the opening words of the "Te Deum" in a primal chant.
 The "Te Deum" is perhaps the oldest song of praise to God that has been set to music by composers through the ages.
 Stated first in the traditional Latin, the English translation appears in the very next section where the music paints images of God and worship in strikingly twentieth century colors using tone clusters, bitonality and minimalistic tendencies.
 The centerpiece of the movement is the elegant text of Fred Pratt Green, "When in Our Music God is Glorified."
 The melody is grand, reassuring and passionate, and only alters between verses to portray the magnificent lyrics of Rev. Green.
 The Te Deum text returns in a surprising burst of energy that drives to an exhilarating conclusion.